TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 - Adding Custom Formats, as explained in [How to import Custom Formats](/Radarr/Radarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"}.
 - Setting up a quality Profile to make use of the Custom Formats, as explained in [How to setup Quality Profiles | Basics section](/Radarr/radarr-setup-quality-profiles/#basics){:target="_blank" rel="noopener noreferrer"}.

-!!! warning "Please read those two sections before continuing the guide as they hold important information.
+!!! warning "Please read those two sections before continuing the guide, as they contain important information.
 The rest of this guide will assume you did."

 !!! tip
     TRaSH created a [flowchart](/Radarr/Radarr-setup-custom-formats/#which-quality-profile-should-you-choose){:target="\_blank" rel="noopener noreferrer"} to make your decision easier.
-Remember that this chart does not include any of the following Custom Formats, and you will still need to read this guide to get German only/German Dual Language("German DL") releases.
+Remember that this chart does not include any of the following Custom Formats, and you will still need to read this guide to get German-only/German Dual Language("German DL") releases.

 ---

 ## Using this Guide

-There are two ways of using this Guide, with and without TRaSH original Guide's international/english based group tiers (which can be found here: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).
+There are two ways of using this Guide, with and without TRaSH original Guide's international/English-based group tiers (which can be found here: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).

-In this Guide we focus on combining both languages and thus include the custom formats from TRaSHs original Guide.
+In this Guide, we focus on combining both languages and thus include the Custom Formats from TRaSH's original Guide.

-These Custom Formats are recommended if you prefer German Dual Language releases but also want to download original/English audio if no German Dual Language is available (yet).
-This ensures that the original/English release will also be of the best quality possible.
+These Custom Formats are recommended if you prefer German Dual-Language releases but also want to download the original and/or English audio if no German Dual-Language is available (yet).
+This ensures that the original English release will also be of the best quality possible.

 ---